 Changes to Learning Agreement

-Upon arrival to your host university it often turns out that for various reasons taking all the planned classes is not possible.
+Upon arrival at your host university, it often turns out that for various reasons taking all the planned classes is not possible.
 In such case you should, after consulting the institute/faculty Erasmus Coordinator of your home university, design a new plan - Changes to Learning Agreement, which must be signed by your coordinator and/or other persons who approved the first version of the Learning Agreement.